 How I Handle Unemployment Claims — Hearings before the Appeals Referee

-Most potential clients contact me when they have appealed the Adjudicator’s Determination and are waiting to have a hearing before the Appeals Referee.
-They have never attended an unemployment hearing, they are unsure what the law is, how to present the case, and how to deal with a hostile employer.
+Most potential clients contact me when they have appealed the Adjudicator’s Determination and are waiting to have a hearing with the Appeals Referee.

-I discuss the case with the client and review all of the pertinent documents.
+If I am hired to represent the client at the Appeals Referee hearing, I have a longer conversation with the client to discuss the case and review all of the pertinent documents.
 I prepare the client for the hearing, and I represent the client at the hearing.
-I am very familiar with the law of unemployment, the unemployment hearing process, and how to present the client’s case as clearly and as favorably as possible.
+I am very familiar with the unemployment laws, the unemployment hearing process, and how to present the client’s case as clearly and as favorably as possible.

 Eligibility for Unemployment Benefits